scipion-em/scipion-em-tomo3d/README.rst

 =============
-jjsoft plugin
+tomo3d plugin
 =============

-This plugin allows to use jjsoft within the Scipion framework.
-The binaries for the plugin must be obtained from 3demimageprocessing_.
+This plugin allows to use https://sites.google.com/site/3demimageprocessing/ software within the Scipion framework.
+The binaries for the plugin must be download manually.

 =====
 Setup